-Assuming your school has a LanguageLine account, you’ll need your designated 800 number and your unique Client ID number.
+Assuming your school has a LanguageLine® account, you’ll need your designated 800 number and your unique Client ID number.
 You can get these from your district’s language-access coordinator.
-(We provide instructions below for those who are not yet LanguageLine clients.)
+For those who are not yet LanguageLine clients, we provide instructions below.

-Once you have these things, you’re ready to start.
+Once you have these assets, you’re ready to start.

-Please note that in both of the versions below, the interpreter will join the call via audio only.
+Please note that in both versions below, the interpreter will join the call via audio only.
 The other parties will be able to hear the interpreter, but not see them.
-Unfortunately students or parents who require American Sign Language cannot utilize this service, though we hope to soon announce a solution for them, as well.

 Version 1: Place a call from within the video-conferencing platform

-Most video platforms have the ability to dial out and place an outbound audio call to a third party.
-(Some platforms only make this feature available as a premium option, however.)
+Most video platforms can dial out and place an outbound audio call to a third party.
+However, some platforms only make this feature available as a premium option.

 - On the video platform interface, they simply click the button that allows for an audio call to a third party.
 Often this can be initiated by clicking a button marked “Invite.”

 - Select the option marked “Invite by Phone.”